ryan95f/yamlator/docs/schema_components.md

     - role/editor
 ```

-Then the rule within a schema block:
+Then the following rule within a schema block can be used to validate this list:

 ```text
 schema {